EFFECTIVE DATE: December 27, 2019.

 3.1 Personal Information about Customers

-If You are a representative or other personnel member of a Raytheon customer, or an individual customer, the Raytheon entity with whom You are interacting may collect and process as a data controller and data owner the following categories of personal information about You through our engagements with You: Your name; personal/work contact information; photograph (where permitted by applicable law); employee, contractor, or government identification; country of origin; nationality; content of communications in our exchanges regarding customer service; computer usage information related to a customer's use of its own company equipment, systems, and other resources, Internet Protocol (IP) address or other device location information of a desktop, laptop or other devices used by or on behalf of a customer to access the customer's computer or telecommunications network of Raytheon onsite or through a remote connection; and other personal information incidentally accessed on customer's equipment or systems in connection with its managed security and professional services.
+If You are a representative or other personnel member of a Raytheon customer, the Raytheon entity with whom You are interacting may collect and process as a data controller and data owner the following categories of personal information about You through our engagements with You: Your name; personal/work contact information; photograph (where permitted by applicable law); employee, contractor, or government identification; country of origin; nationality; content of communications in our exchanges regarding customer service; computer usage information related to a customer's use of its own company equipment, systems, and other resources, Internet Protocol (IP) address or other device location information of a desktop, laptop or other devices used by or on behalf of a customer to access the customer's computer or telecommunications network of Raytheon onsite or through a remote connection; and other personal information incidentally accessed on customer's equipment or systems in connection with its managed security and professional services.
 We process customer personal information for the following purposes: general business administration; managed security and professional services; speech recognition and call center analytics; customer support; direct marketing (e.g., email, text message, postal mail, behavioral advertising); fulfilment of requests; tracking payment of order; customer relationship management; responding to inquiries; and exercising a right or obligation imposed by law or contract (e.g., mandatory reporting obligations).
 Please contact Raytheon Company below in order to obtain further details on the Raytheon entity that is Your data controller / data owner in this context.

 3.2 Personal Information about Business Partners